tale-toul/Harbor/terraform/Readme.md

   same file.
 The ${name} is defined as a variable at the begining of the file.

-* A bucket to store the images managed by the registry, the name of the bucket is defined in the variable *bucket_name* and the policy created from the template.
+* A bucket to store the images managed by the registry, the name of the bucket is defined in the variable *bucket_name* which must be unique across all AWS.
+The bucket receives the policy created previously from the template.
+One argument to highlight is **force_destroy=true**, this causes the bucket and its contents to be deleted upon execution of the **terraform destroy** command, if we don't explicitly define this argument it default to false, and the bucket is not deleted if it has any objects inside.

 A file with output definitions is also created in this directory to export the information needed by ansible to create the storage configuration for harbor.
 The variables exported